AspEdit manual Airways

-The first fix has to include a width value, otherwise a error
+The first fix has to include a width value, otherwise an error message will be issued.

 Verify the results of the editing on the map display.
 The map display can be panned / zoomed while the area dialog box is displayed.

 - If the width field remains blank, the same width is used as the previous segment.

 - If a width is given, the width is applied from that fix onward, until a new width is specified.

 Adding / subtracting areas from an airway

 The border segment does not work for airways.
 Instead, use the Adding / subtracting shapes function.

 Example: In the demo file, there is an airway "Test AWY".
 Suppose you want to exclude the area over Germany.
 Proceed as follows:

 Several areas can be added (subtracted) to the same airway.

 - Open the area dialog box for the airway.

 - The airway dialog box will open.

 - Near the bottom of the dialog, press "Add shape", the Add shape dialog box will open.

 - Read the help topics Adding / subtracting shapes and Add shape dialog box for further details

-The OpenAir export dialog box allows
+The OpenAir export dialog box allows two options: